zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

   the user must provide a file (C or assembly).
 In the platform configuration, the file is :file:`sw_isr_table.c`, but it can have any name.
-This file contains the :makevar:`_IsrTable[]` variable filled by hand with each interrupt’s ISRs.
+This file contains the :makevar:`_IsrTable[]` variable filled by hand with each interrupt's ISRs.
 The variable is an array of type struct_IsrTableEntry.
 When a user provides their own :file:`sw_isr_table.c`, the type can be found by including :file:`sw_isr_table.h`.